mihai2000q/ConsiliumTempus-be/Readme.md

 This command will open up two containers: one for the database and the other for the application, which is running by default in development mode.

-To finalize the database setup, run the `apply-migration-to-database.sh` shell script inside the *scripts* folder.
+To finalize the database setup, run the `apply-migration-to-database.sh`.
 <br>
 This script will also install the necessary tools for that purpose.

-To enable the production mode in Docker, the `docker-compose.yml` should be changed (however, that does not work at the moment).
+To enable the production mode in Docker, run the `docker-compose-prod.yml` should be changed.

 ### Local Development